Garrocho/django-page-search/README.md

 Searching for content on the pages of your website

-BSD-licensed menu tools for Django, built by Charles Garrocho <http://charlesgarrocho.github.io>
+BSD-licensed page search tools for Django, built by Charles Garrocho <http://charlesgarrocho.github.io>

 django-page-search provides a simple search content in your html pages.
 The research just does not work in your templates.